jedcn/talk-learning-with-rspec/README.md

 Git internals is to consider a library like [Grit](https://github.com/mojombo/grit), which provides Ruby bindings to Git.

-As an example, the [learning-ruby](https://github.com/jedcn/learning-ruby) has a spec that uses grit to examine itself.
+As an example, the
+[learning-ruby project](https://github.com/jedcn/learning-ruby) has a spec that uses grit to examine itself.
 Commits, Trees, Blobs,.. they all come to life when you sit down and write up a spec for how you think they should work.

 This has really made the Git Internals section of Scott Chacon's [Git Internals](https://peepcode.com/products/git-internals-pdf) or his